Baajike/Music-Visions/README.md

 5. **Create a pull request.**

 ## 📜 License
 This project is licensed under the MIT License.
-See the ![LICENSE] file for details.
+See the @LICENSE file for details.

 ## 🙏 Acknowledgments
 - **Contributors:** Thanks to everyone who has contributed to this project.